Bruce Minney: Biography

+Minney did many credited and uncredited illustrations for Stag, For Men Only, Male, True Action, Man’s World and many other publications of Magazine Management.
 He also did all the interior illustrations for the short-lived Space Science Fiction Magazine.

-As the 1960s wore on and U.S. involvement in Vietnam increased and magazines like Penthouse became more explicit, the readership of the men’s adventure magazines dropped and jobs were harder to come by.
-One of the last men’s adventure magazine illustration Bruce did was for National Lampoon in November 1970.
-This illustration is a brutal, acerbic parody in the men’s adventure style set in Vietnam.
+During the 1960s, readership of the men’s adventure magazines dropped and jobs were harder to come by.
+One of the last men’s adventure magazine illustration Minney did was for National Lampoon in November 1970.

+From 1969 to 1986, Minney created over 400 paperback illustrations in oils and acrylic for Grosset & Dunlap, Avon, Fawcett, Harlequin, Ace, Pinnacle, Manor Books, and Pyramid.
+Among the titles he illustrated were: the Lone Ranger series Horatio Hornblower series, and Windhaven series.

 Minney was the featured artist in Illustration magazine #40.
 His work was also featured in the Season 5 episode "Going Hollywood" of the History Channel series American Pickers, which aired on August 5, 2013.

-Paperbacks

-From 1969 to 1986, Minney created over 400 paperback illustrations in oils and acrylic for Grosset & Dunlap, Avon, Fawcett, Harlequin, Ace, Pinnacle, Manor Books, and Pyramid.
-Among the titles he illustrated were: the Lone Ranger series Horatio Hornblower series, and Windhaven series.

-Ceramics

-In the 1990s and into the 2000s, Minney worked in ceramics and exhibited his works at many arts and crafts shows in California and Florida, winning numerous awards.
+In the 1990s and into the 2000s, Minney worked in ceramics and exhibited his works at many arts and crafts shows in California and Florida.